cp-algorithms/cp-algorithms/src/data_structures/segment_tree.md

 Why is this so?
 Quite simply, because each element of the array falls into $O(\log n)$ segments (remember the height of the tree is $O(\log n)$).

-So in spite of the apparent extravagance of such a Segment Tree, of consumes only slightly more memory than the usual Segment Tree.
+So in spite of the apparent extravagance of such a Segment Tree, it consumes only slightly more memory than the usual Segment Tree.

 Several typical applications of this data structure are described below.
 It is worth noting the similarity of these Segment Trees with 2D data structures (in fact this is a 2D data structure, but with rather limited capabilities).